ciresiemanym/platform-documentation/docs/heal_workspaces.md

 # Workspaces

 !!! info
       To use workspaces, you must first register for workspace access as described on the [Workspace Registration page][Register for workspaces].

 HEAL workspaces are secure data analysis environments in the cloud that can access data from one or more data resources in the HEAL Data Ecosystem.
 By default, workspaces include Jupyter notebooks, Python and R, but can be configured to host virtually any application, including analysis workflows, data processing pipelines, or data visualization tools.

 > New to Jupyter?
-Learn more about the popular tool for data scientists on [Jupyter.org][Jupyter] (disclaimer: CTDS is not responsible for the content).
+Learn more about the popular tool for data scientists on [Jupyter.org](https://jupyter.org/) (disclaimer: CTDS is not responsible for the content).

 ## Guidelines to get started in Workspaces

 Once you have access to workspaces, use this guide below to get started with analysis work in workspaces.

-1. Log in via [https://healdata.org/portal/login][HEAL login] to access workspaces.
+1. Log in via [https://healdata.org/portal/login](https://healdata.org/portal/login) to access workspaces.

-2. After navigating to [https://healdata.org/portal/workspace][HEAL Workspace], you will discover a list of pre-configured virtual machine (VM) images, as shown below.
+2. After navigating to [https://healdata.org/portal/workspace](https://healdata.org/portal/workspace), you will discover a list of pre-configured virtual machine (VM) images, as shown below.

       ![Available workspaces on the HEAL Data Platform][img workspaces]